Student Internships

 Elder, Health and Disability Unit

-Medicare Advocacy Project: Work on behalf of elders and people with disabilities to help them navigate most significant changes in Medicare since 1965; develop consumer education materials; factual and legal research and writing; client interviews, some advice and representation; address coverage and enrollment issues.
+Medicare Advocacy Project: Work on behalf of elders and people with disabilities to help them navigate and access Medicare's complex program; develop educational materials for beneficiaries; factual and legal research and writing; client interviews, case development, advice and representation; address coverage, premium and enrollment issues.

 Read more about the Elder, Health and Disability Unit.
 Back to top.